-Bydureon BCise vs Zepbound
+Bydureon vs Zepbound

 exenatide extended-release (GLP-1 receptor agonist) vs tirzepatide (Dual GIP and GLP-1 receptor agonist) — a complete side-by-side comparison.